VirtualEngine/AppvProvider/README.md

 * Microsoft's Application Virtualization (App-V) 5.x client.

 ## Getting Started
-Once you have the prerequisites installed, you can install the OneGet App-V Provider via Chocolatey (if permitted) by running the following Powershell command:
+Once you have the prerequisites installed, you can install the OneGet App-V Provider via the Powershell Gallery by running the following Powershell command:

-> `Install-Package AppvProvider -ProviderName chocolatey`
+> `Install-Module AppvProvider`

 You can also manually download and install the OneGet App-V Provider by performing the following: